Support and Care When It’s Needed Most

 During this time, Eric had a chance viewing of the movie, “The Way” — a chance viewing that would impact his and the lives of many others in the future.
 Scene by scene, this movie draws upon the spiritual journey of many and the multiple lives and effects that each person can have on another’s life.
 Inspired by this journey, Eric decided he, too, would walk the Camino de Santiago (known as The Way to St. James) from Astorga to Santiago de Compostela, Spain — a trek of about 150 miles.
 The Way of St. James was seen as one of the most important Christian pilgrimages during the medieval times, and yet, today, serves as a spiritual journey for many pilgrims who are paying homage to those who came before and after them.

 Eric walked for 11 days in September, 2013.
 This was a true physical, spiritual and emotional journey for Eric, which is why he dedicated his walk to the volunteers, patients and staff of St. Elizabeth Hospice.
 Eric has seen the power of hospice care and believes fully in the physical, spiritual and emotional support hospice provides for patients and families, when they need it most.
 Eric’s goal is to broaden awareness of hospice and encourage donations for the St. Elizabeth Hospice program.
 Through his blog and his Facebook page Eric shared the ups and downs of his spiritual and physical path, stories about hospice and the wonderful hospice staff, pictures and so much of himself with us all.
-We’re delighted to say Eric’s personal journey and efforts have, to date, raised close to $10,000 for the St. Elizabeth Hospice program.
+We’re delighted to say Eric’s personal journey and efforts have, to date, raised over $10,000 for the St. Elizabeth Hospice program.

 Now home, Eric continues to share his story to help heal our community.
 He wants people to know and understand “when we get to that point, we don’t have to face death alone.
 Hospice is a wonderful organization, prepared to help us all during one of the most difficult parts of life.”
 If you want to show your support for Eric and his mission, please click here to donate to “Hospice — Walk with E.”